 I already have a bachelor’s degree.
 Do I still need to complete all the prerequisites?

 Yes, all applicants regardless of degree or major must complete all the pre-pharmacy required courses before they enter the PharmD program.

 Where do I take the pre-pharmacy courses?
 How do I know if my classes have met your pre-pharmacy requirements?

 You may take your pre-pharmacy courses at any accredited institution in the United States, except vocational or technical schools, or for-profit institutions.
-All pre-pharmacy coursework must be completed for a letter grade.
-Consult the School’s Course Equivalencies section, which lists equivalent courses for California institutions and many universities outside of California.
+Consult the School’s Course Equivalencies page, which lists equivalent courses for California institutions and many universities outside of California.
 For institutions not listed, course descriptions will be required.
 The course descriptions must meet USC transfer requirements.
-You may contact the Admission office if you have questions.
+You may contact the admission office (email@example.com) if you have questions.

 Can I meet with a counselor to go over my transcripts and application?